mohamedabdelhaq-123/mohamedabdelhaq-123/README.md

 ## About Me 🎓

-Mohamed, an undergraduate Mechatronics Engineer, is passionate about creating cutting-edge technologies and is ready to learn more about various subjects, particularly embedded systems.
+Mohamed, an undergraduate Mechatronics Engineer, is passionate about creating cutting-edge technologies and is ready to learn more about various subjects.
 He participates in student activities, workshops, and events to hone his soft skills.
 He hopes to obtain experience through internships and land a job as an embedded systems engineer in a prestigious company, where he can use his knowledge and abilities while always learning new things.